 This involves analyzing a company’s tangible and intangible assets net of liabilities to determine its value.
 However, it does not address the operating earnings of the business, which is a necessary component in calculating an enterprise’s value.
 As a result, this approach is not often used to determine the value of an operating business, although it can be useful in establishing the value of specific assets.
 The asset-based approach is most useful in estimating the value of a non-operating business where cash flows are nominal, such as a holding company or a business that consistently generates losses.
 It is also used in situations where liquidation is imminent.

 Sometimes referred to as “relative valuation,” this approach is based on the idea that the value of a business can be determined through a comparison to similar companies for which transaction values are known.
-It relies on the concept that buyers will not pay more for a business, and the sellers will not accept less than the price of a comparable business enterprise.
+It relies on the concept that buyers will not pay more than, and the sellers will not accept less than, the price of a comparable business enterprise.
 The approach uses pricing multiples taken from these comparable companies or transactions and applies them to the appropriate performance measure of the company being valued.
-These multiples establish a relationship between the business’ economic performance, such as its revenues or profits, and its potential selling price.
+These multiples establish a relationship between the business’s economic performance, such as its revenues or profits, and its potential selling price.

 This approach values a company based on its earning capacity.
 The two basic methods are: (1) single period capitalization, which is most appropriately used when current earnings are believed to represent the future operations and the company is expected to have modest, stable growth, and (2) multiple period discounting, or the discounted future earnings method, which allows for changes to business growth rates and profit margins.